romainsacchi/carculator/docs/modeling.rst

 * Dinitrogen oxide
 * Ammonia
 * Benzene
+* Xylene
+* Toluene
+* Formaldehyde
+* Acetyldehyde

-It does so by correlating the emission of a substance at a given speed and the speed given for each second of the driving cycle.
+It does so by correlating the emission of a substance with teh fuel consumption of the vehiclea for each second of the driving cycle.

-The emission of substances function of the speed level is sourced from the `Handbook Emission Factors for Road Transport <https://www.hbefa.net/e/index.html>`_ for vehicles of various emission standards (from Euro-0 to Euro-6d).
+The emission of substances function of the fuel consumption is sourced from the `Handbook Emission Factors for Road Transport <https://www.hbefa.net/e/index.html>`_ for vehicles of various emission standards (from Euro-0 to Euro-6d).

-Here is such correlation plotted for gasoline-run vehicles with a Euro-6d emission standard:
+Here is such correlation (g of pollutant emitted versus MJ of energy consumed) plotted for diesel-run vehicles:

 .. image:: https://github.com/romainsacchi/carculator/raw/master/docs/hbefa_petrol_euro6d.png
     :width: 900
-    :alt: Substance emission versus speed, petrol, Euro-6d
+    :alt: Substance emission versus energy consumption, diesel

 Given the years selected, the corresponding emission factors are chosen: